Fed's Dudley wants to see 'a bit more' wage inflation

-NEW YORK (Reuters) - An influential Federal Reserve official said on Wednesday he would like to see a bit more growth in workers’ wages in order for broader U.S. inflation to rise to the central bank’s 2-percent inflation goal.
+NEW YORK, Nov 4 (Reuters) - An influential Federal Reserve official said on Wednesday he would like to see a bit more growth in workers’ wages in order for broader U.S. inflation to rise to the central bank’s 2-percent inflation goal.

 “In the current environment we probably want to see a little bit more in terms of wage inflation (which) is completely consistent with our 2-percent inflation objective,” New York Fed President William Dudley told reporters.